iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Fixed Point Iterations in Hilbert Space.md

 That enables the an interpretation of the vector $T^x + nv$ as the sum of the displacement vector from the Iterates and the minimal displacement vector $v$.

+For the first part of the claim, where it says that $C$ is a closed, convex and non-empty set is because $N$ is non-expansive, and therefore $I - N$ is maximally monotone because $T$ maps from $X$ to $X$, the entire ambient space.
+And, it's not non-trivial results from Rockfellar's convex analysis that, the range of a maximally monotone operator is a closed, convex set.

 **Proof**

 From the observation directly, we have the following interpretations